GraniteWMS/GraniteDocs/docs/utility-api/manual.md

 ## Reporting Service

 `todo` explain that this is a SSRS API, etc.
-`todo` document ssrs installation and setup
+`todo` document ssrs installation and setup, take dropbox word docs on installation How To - SSRS Installing and configuring.docx

 ### Configuration

 Settings for the Reporting Service element of the UtilityAPI are configured in the `SystemSettings` table.
 You can find the insert script for the settings in the GraniteDatabase install folder: